JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

 >
 {type="note"}

-1. In the terminal, run the following command to install the tool using [Homebrew](https://brew.sh/):
+1. In the terminal, run the following command to install the tool using Homebrew:

     ```bash
     brew install kdoctor
     ```

-    For other ways to install KDoctor, see its [README on GitHub](https://github.com/Kotlin/kdoctor).
+   If you don't have Homebrew yet, [install it](https://brew.sh/) or check other ways to get Kdoctor [here](https://github.com/Kotlin/kdoctor#installation).

-2. If the installation was successful, call KDoctor in the console:
+2. After the installation is completed, call KDoctor in the console:

     ```bash
     kdoctor